Soil To Grow Wildflowers In

 Wild flowers don’t like rich soils

-Our native flowers and grasses evolved centuries ago – long before man invented chemical fertilisers.
-These plants have very simple needs.
-The right amount of water, enough soil to grow in, bees and butterflies to pollinate their flowers and a means of dispersing their seeds.
+Our native wildflowers and grasses evolved centuries ago – long before man invented chemical fertilisers.
+These plants have very simple needs; The right amount of water, enough soil to grow in, bees and butterflies to pollinate their flowers and a means of dispersing their seeds.
 That’s all.

-To many of our wild flowers, rich soil is almost toxic.
-That’s a difficult concept for farmers and gardeners to grasp – so here are a couple of analogies to help.
+To many of our wild flowers, nutrient rich soil is almost toxic.
+That’s a difficult concept for farmers and gardeners to grasp – so here are a couple of analogies to help:

 - Imagine feeding a child on nothing but takeaway fast food – he or she would grow into an unhealthy adult.